 Our goal was to make The 1662 Book of Common Prayer (International Edition) as user-friendly as possible for people outside of England without diminishing its doctrinal clarity or compelling language.

-A good place to begin is with Morning Prayer.
-One of the additional resources on this page is a Companion to Morning Prayer, which will walk you through the service and answer questions you might have about it.
+A good place to begin is with Morning or Evening Prayer.
+One of the additional resources on this page is A Beginner’s Guide to Evening Prayer, and another is A Companion to Morning Prayer.
+These guides will walk you through the services and answer questions you might have.

 The IE does include modest updates to the language of the 1662 Book of Common Prayer.
 And a glossary is included at the back of the IE for any words that might be unfamiliar.